 Hip Tip: Do take your time and use a natural pressure release when possible – especially for roasts.

 24.)
 Skip cleaning with this slow cooker trick.

 After a melty mess from making all these mouthwatering recipes, these liners will come to the rescue when you just don’t feel like cleaning.
-The slow cooker liners can definitely be used in an Instant Pot as long as you’re using the Instant Pot’s slow cooker function — any other function has the potential to burn the bags.
-It’ll turn your agony of cleaning up to a 5-second process of simply tossing away the liner afterward!
+The slow cooker liners can definitely be used in an Instant Pot as long as you’re using the slow cooker function — any other function has the potential to burn the bags.
+It’ll turn the agony of cleaning up into a 5-second process of simply tossing away the liner afterward!
 Better yet, they’re less than $4!

 25.)
 Vacation or travel with your Instant Pot.

-Save time and money by bringing your Instant Pot along while traveling or camping.
+Save time and money by bringing this small appliance along while traveling or camping.
 This can be especially money-saving for a larger family!
 If you’re cooking in an RV or camper, this appliance can be super helpful and convenient to have on hand.